 For more information, visit Hexoskin.com.

 Used for scientific testing1 and astronaut training2, Hexoskin is a smart device that connects to an intelligent sports garment with integrated sensors to capture body metrics, such as heart rate, breathing rate, acceleration, and more.
-Hexoskins mission is to record and organize personal health information and make it accessible and useful.
-To get better and more affordable health and fitness services, people will need to wear health sensors.
+Hexoskins mission is to record and organize personal health information and make it accessible and useful with different health apps to have a record of the progress, nutrition incluing vitamins and supplements for woman or testosterone boosters for males and exercise routine for a fitness control.
+To get better and more affordable health and fitness services, people will need to wear health sensors and for the best product look at The best testosterone boosters of 2022.
 Connectivity, increased interest for health and fitness, population aging and the consumerization of healthcare are strong tailwinds for Hexoskin.
 For more information, visit www.hexoskin.com